lizschley/number_six/scripts/documentation/update_process.md

         1. In step one - Pull in data using the updated_at date/time input
            * This will pull in data that you have already created in development
            * There should not be any other create or edit possibilities
+           * Not 100% sure of this.
+Will need to play around with this process, if I like it.
         2. In step two - edit this data to do an update to existing data or create new records
            * To edit existing data, simply edit the records, in this case the program will do an lookup based on the unique keys find it and then do an update as opposed to a create